Power Rangers Mystic Force: Plot

 Twenty years ago in a magic-filled dimension, the forces of darkness came into power and a war called the "Great Battle" between good and evil began all while the citizens of the human world remained unaware.
 An army of monsters, led by a magnificent warrior named Morticon, swarmed the land with their sights set on taking over the magical realm, the human realm, and beyond.
 The army of Morticon, opposed by five wizards, the most powerful wizard of all Leanbow, cast a spell to pushed back the dark forces and closes the walls of the underworld forever.
 The Gatekeeper sealed the gates for all eternity.
 The army of Light successfully thwarted the dark forces' attempt to take the surface world, but the five wizards lost their lives.
 Leanbow, who sealed himself on their side of the Gate to make sure evil sources do not escape, journeyed to the underworld.

 In the present day, the city of Briarwood is struck by an earthquake, which proves powerful enough to crack the seal and allow evil to renew its attempt to invade the Earth.
-The sorceress Udonna, alerted to their return, seeks out the warriors of legend, Briarwood teenagers Nick, Chip, Xander, and sisters Madison and Vida, to become the Power Rangers alongside her.
+The sorceress Udonna, alerted to their return, seeks out teenagers Nick Russell, Chip Thorn, Xander Bly, and sisters Madison and Vida Rocca, to become the warriors of legend - the Mystic Force Power Rangers.
 While Nick is reluctant at first, he realizes his destiny and joins the others in the fight against the Master of the Underworld and his numerous minions.
 When Udonna briefly loses her Ranger powers to the mysterious Koragg, it is up to the team to save the Earth on their own.
 They are assisted by Udonna's bumbling apprentice, Clare, and eventually Jenji the Genie Cat and his master Daggeron, the Solaris Knight.

-Using their powerful magic and incredible martial arts skills, the Mystic Force Rangers must rely on teamwork to save the day.
+Using their powerful magic and incredible martial arts skills, the Rangers must rely on teamwork to save the day.
 Later, in a shocking surprise, it is revealed that Koragg is none other than Leanbow, the greatest and the strongest of the five original wizards.
 In a fight with Udonna, Koragg takes over Udonna's magical staff filled with the power of goodness.
 Over time, Udonna's magical staff, along with the knowledge that Nick is actually his and Udonna's missing son Bowen, helps Koragg turn back to his original self, allowing him to use his powers to transform into the Wolf Warrior.
 In the end, the Rangers come together to defeat the Master of the Underworld with the help of Briarwood's people with the power of truth and goodness.
 With the forces of darkness defeated, Nick, Udonna, and Leanbow leave Briarwood to meet Nick's adoptive parents while the remaining Rangers stay behind to protect their home.